Auto Insurance Claim Advice

 What kind of car are you entitled to and what terms do you have to follow?

-Some states require that the insurance carrier to provide you with basic transportation.
+Some states require the insurance carrier to provide you with basic transportation.
 Some require the same type of transportation you had.
 Some others require that this transportation be substantially the same to the one that you originally had.

 If you are in a state where the insurance company can compensate a loss of use with basic transportation, then the carrier can use this as leverage against you.